 For all that has changed, there are some familiar pieces here.
 First off, the design isn’t totally brand new, but the edges have been smoothed over compared to the striking edges of last year’s model.
 It also keeps the 3.5mm headphone jack and USB-C port, which are good moves in our book.

 The Play variation of Moto’s smartphones tend to signal that it’s down to do just that: play, and usually for longer and harder than its flagship can.
 Oddly, Moto’s move to slim down the new phone comes at the cost of slicing its predecessor’s champion 3,510mAh battery down to 3,000mAh.
 It goes without saying that the Z2 Play probably won’t deliver two-day battery life, but Moto promises 30 hours of use and we’ll certainly be testing that out in the full review.

 Next, the camera bump on its back might look familiar, but it contains an improved sensor that’s capable of shooting photos with larger pixels.
 Despite the drop down from 16MP to 12MP, it now has a lower aperture value that should ideally lead to some better low-light photography chops than its predecessor.

 Of course, it wouldn’t be a Moto Z phone unless it had Moto Mod compatibility.
-Thankfully, it does, and Moto is celebrating the phone’s launch by showing off a few new mods: Moto’s own TurboPower battery case, another Motorola-developed style mod that enables wireless charging, a new and supposedly improved JBL SoundBoost 2, and finally, the Moto GamePad, which looks to turn the Moto Z2 Play into a Nintendo Switch-esque portable console for more authentic on-the-go gaming experiences.
+Thankfully, it does, and Moto is celebrating the phone’s launch by showing off a few new mods: Moto’s own TurboPower battery case, the Moto 360 camera and the Moto GamePad, which looks to turn the Moto Z2 Play into a Nintendo Switch-esque portable console for more authentic on-the-go gaming experiences.

 We'll have the full review of the Moto Z2 Play up very soon, so stay tuned.